chrisvizes/chrisvizes.github.io/_posts/2025-09-25-DLO-DMO-CIO.md

 ## So what's a Data Model Object?

-A DMO sits on top of one or more DLOs, relating them together and adding additional metadata (semantics).
+A DMO sits on top of one or more DLOs, relating them together and adding a little additional metadata.
 The result is a reusable and governed data object that represents a business concept.

 **DMOs are what your business users are going to interact with.**